-Managed IT support for offices that need their systems to stay stable
+Managed IT for offices that want stable, predictable systems

 What managed IT actually looks like

-Managed IT is ongoing support for your systems, not just fixing things when they break.
+Managed IT is continuous ownership of your systems, not just fixing what breaks.

 What is included